freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/java/getters-and-setters/index.md

 ## Why getter and setter?

-By using getter and setter, the programmer can control how their important variables are accessed and updated in a correct manner, such as changing value of a variable within a specified range.
+By using getter and setter, the programmer can control how their important variables are accessed and updated, such as changing value of a variable within a specified range.
 Consider the following code of a setter method:
 ```java
 public void setNumber(int num) {
     if (num < 10 || num > 100) {